hunterxcobby/100-days-of-code/log.md

 1. **Single Point of Failure (SPOF) in Systems:**
    - Defined SPOF as a non-redundant component that, if dysfunctional, can cause system failure.
-   - Discussed the implications of SPOFs in various systems and the importance of redundancy for high availability.
+   - learned the implications of SPOFs in various systems and the importance of redundancy for high availability.

 2. **Eliminating Single Points of Failure:**
    - Outlined steps to identify and eliminate SPOFs, including risk assessments and achieving redundancy.